InaFPedersen/DesignPatterns/README.md

 The tutorial that was followed is made by Kevin Dockx, and can be found at Pluralsight at: </br>
 https://app.pluralsight.com/library/courses/c-sharp-10-design-patterns/table-of-contents

+## Program
+It was used Visual Studio with Console application to create this project.

 ## Author
 Written by Ina F. Pedersen

+## Project Status
+Complete